Ollie-Pearce/rustmc/README.md

 1. Add the crate to `verify_test_benchmarks`
 2. Copy the `verify_tests_script` and add new IR files from the dependencies of the crate to verify
 3. If any stdlib functions are external you can clone the `Ollie-Pearce/rust` repo, manually add the `#[inline(always)]` attribute to them and run `./x build library` to build the standard library
-4. With a rust toolchain built with `RUSTFLAGS="-C embed-bitcode" ./x build library` external symbols from the standard library can be identified by running the `find_symbol` script and compiling the identified rlibs and object files using the `..
+4. Sometimes crates will make use of external statics from the standard library.
+In order to define these statics, with a rust toolchain built with `RUSTFLAGS="-C embed-bitcode" ./x build library` move the scripts in the `extract_externals_from_stdlib_scripts` directory into the custom toolchain's `rust/build/x86_64-unknown-linux-gnu` directory and then:
+    - Run the `find_symbol` script with the external static you require as an argument
+    - Compile the identified rlibs into llvm-ir using the `extract_ir_from_rlib` script and add the external statics from the resulting module to `override/my_pthread.ll`.
+TODO BETTER PATH DESCRIPTION

 TODO: Ollie complete